guido57/EBAZ4205_HDMI/README.md

     * with an SFTP server connectable with any sftp client like WinSCP or FileZilla.
 User: ebaz  Pwd: ebaz
     * with a TCF server to connect to by Vitis (IP obtained by DHCP, port: 1534) to cross compile and remote debugging
     * with a colorbars application /etc/init.d/colorbars to test different resolutions or color patterns
     * with a HDMI video out port (640x480 or 800x600 or 1280x720)

 ## Getting Started
-Just to test your hardware (EBAZ4205 with an HDMI cable connected to port J2) without building the FPGA hardware (PL) and the software (Linux Kernel, Root File System and programs), you can simply download my SD card image.
+Just to test your hardware (EBAZ4205 with an HDMI cable connected to port J2) without building the FPGA hardware (PL) and the software (Linux Kernel, Root File System and programs), not loosing any of the features listed above, you can simply download my SD card image.
 In this case, follow these steps.
 * Build the HDMI hardware port.
 See my Hackaday project [EBAZ4205 HDMI Video Out](https://hackaday.io/project/189164-ebaz4205-hdmi-video-out)
 * Download my SD card "wic" [ebaz4205-hdmi-colorbars.wic 6GB](https://bit.ly/3ZoYBp8)